 - Bring mathematicians to facilitate high-quality content-based professional development with K-12 teachers from Navajo schools.

-- Operate the Baa Hózhó Summer Camp–a two-week non-residential camp at Diné College for kids in grades 6-12.
+- Operate the Baa Hózhó Summer Camp–a two-week non-residential camp at Navajo Technical University for kids in grades 6-12.

 - Hold an annual Math Festival for any kid (and the many kids-at-heart who bring them).

 - Provide mentorship to students and teachers trying to do the work of engaging students in good mathematics.